sandhya-k/On-boarding-and-Off-boarding-guide/acknowledgements.md

 - Dan Zajdband: for catching all the things I didn't catch in edits
 - And all of the 2016 OpenNews fellows who are so awesome: Nicky Case, Pietro Passarelli, Lisa Charlotte Rost, Martin Shelton, Dan Zajdband, and Christine Zhang

-And you, for taking the time to read through this guide and thinking of new ways to deal with the problems we face with on-boarding and off-boarding in newsrooms.
+And you: for taking the time to read through this guide and thinking of new ways to deal with the problems we face with on-boarding and off-boarding in newsrooms.

 ##About Sandhya